 Total time: 35 minutes

 When you host or attend any party, you will want a small and no-fuss entertainment, one you can eat without a spoon or fork.
-These carrot cake cupcakes fit the bill.
+These carrot-based sweet delights fit the bill.
 They are filled with cinnamon, ginger, and nutmeg and make for a warm and comforting food in any season.